nahmii/amm-contracts/uniswap-v2-core/README.md

 To generate a new hash code for your specific target, compile the contracts and run the `generate-init-code-hash` the following command in this folder:
 `yarn generate-hash`

-# Deploy
+## Deploy

-Deploy to the live Nahmii Ropsten network:
+Deploy to a specified target network:
 `yarn deploy:nvm`

 Alternatively, it is also possible to flatten the smart contracts and deploying them manually.